sarkahn/dots-roguelike/README.md

 ### [Part 1.1 - ECS](Assets/Part1-HelloWorld/1.1-ECS/README.md)

 Provides a brief introduction to ECS with plenty of reference material to learn more.
-Shows how to spawn some entities using Unity's Converion System and how to handle input for moving the player entity around.
+Shows how to spawn some entities using Unity's Conversion System and how to handle input for moving the player entity around.

 ![](Assets/Common/demoimages~/moveleftsmall.gif)